twhalsema/walman/README.md

 <b>NOTE:</b> This section is for installing <b>Walman</b> manually.
 This section assumes that you already have an established Oracle database client/server environment in which you wish to use <b>Walman</b>.
 If you do not already have this in place, you can simulate an environment and try <b>Walman</b> by using the steps in the [Walman Demo](https://github.com/twhalsema/walman/tree/main?tab=readme-ov-file#walman-demo) section.

 There are 3 components to <b>Walman</b>:
-1. Walman database
+1. Walman repository database
 2. `wallet_test.sh`
 3. `walman.py`

 <b>Step 1:</b>
-To set up the <b>Walman</b> database, you will need to have an Oracle database up and running.
+To set up the <b>Walman</b> repository database, you will need to have an Oracle database up and running.
 Steps for how to install Oracle and create a database are outside the scope of this document.
 Once you have your database up and running, run the following to create the <b>Walman</b> database structure.
 ```bash
 @walmandb_install.sql
 ```